 An introduction to human anatomy and physiology using a systems approach.
 Emphasis is placed on those systems most commonly examined by the radiographic technologist.
-Systems covered in this course are: skeletal, integumentary, urinary, digestive and respiratory.
+Systems covered in this course are: skeletal, integumentary, respiratory, urinary, and digestive.

 The remaining systems are covered in the second term anatomy and physiology course, BHSC 2213.